Places I’ve lived:

 [And that's my dog Percy in the tux. he's always outdressing me.]

-I grew up in California and then went north to study Psychology at the University of British Columbia, graduating with a BA in Psychology in 2010.
+I grew up in California and then went north to study Psychology at the University of British Columbia, graduating with a BA in Psychology.

 I went back to the beloved Bay Area and fell into Event Planning.
 From this I realized I was most interested in the experience of events in designing the user -ahem- attendee flow from the start of the event through to the end.
 I also loved Event Design, which led me into my first career shift and into Interior Architecture and Design (IAD).